hypersign-protocol/HIPs/HIPs/hip-10.md

 A simple signature verification algorithm involves three components: a message, public key, and signature.
 When verifying a signed DID Document, it's important to ensure that the document was signed as-is.

 However, there may be situations where a DID Document is signed by a blockchain wallet.
-These wallets often don't sign the DID Document as-is, but instead encapsulate it with a standard document before signing it.
+These wallets often don't sign the DID Document as-is, but instead encapsulate it with a standard format/structure before signing it.
 To verify the DID Document, we need to first encapsulate the provided DID Document within the same structure that the wallet had encapsulated before signing it, and then proceed with the verification.

 Since different wallets have different approaches to signing a message, it's necessary to have a `ClientSpec` to label the origin of a signature.
 Currently, two supported ClientSpec methods are available: